5e-bits/5e-srd-api/README.md

 If you see anything wrong with the data itself, please open an issue or PR over [here.](https://github.com/bagelbits/5e-database)

+## Running Tests

+### Unit Tests
+You can run unit tests locally by using the command: `npm run test:unit`

+### Integration Tests
+Integration tests need to be ran in the API docker container for them to function properly.
+In order to run integration tests locally you can use the command: `npm run test:integration:local`

 ## Contributing

 - Fork this repository